mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/2-edge/2-edge/cpp/consumer/README.md

 Steps to deploy the C++ Application to the Greengrass device container via [AWS Components](https://docs.aws.amazon.com/greengrass/v2/developerguide/create-components.html)

-1. Zip the build folder as consumer.zip
+1. Ensure you are in the consumer folder copied from the container and Zip the build folder as consumer.zip
    ```
+   cd ../../../
    zip -r consumer.zip ./
    ```